 Our Mission: SPACES is the resource and public forum for artists who explore and experiment.

 SPACES is a presenting contemporary art venue dedicated to artists who explore and experiment.
 Located on the west side of downtown Cleveland, SPACES currently operates three programs to feature newly created work by our curated artists: R&D (Research & Development), SWAP (SPACES World Artists Program), and The Vault.
-Read more about our programs and their impact in the 2014 SPACES Annual Report.
+Read more about our programs and their impact in the 2015 SPACES Annual Report and 2014 SPACES Annual Report.

 The R&D program invites artists, curators and other cultural producers to articulate their research and development of ideas and objects through a supported project that may take the form of group, solo, or collaborative endeavors.
 R&D is a continuation of SPACES' original programming.